Kinetic route to helicity-constrained decay: Conclusions

 Motivated by the observed role of time-integrated $\mathbf{E} \cdot \mathbf{B}$, we revisited canonical vorticity transport starting from the Vlasov-Maxwell system and derived an exact local continuity equation with a kinetic source term.
-By absorbing the time-integrated source into a redefined, history-dependent density, we obtained a source-free conservation identity by construction and Saffman-type correlation integrals, which, under standard flux-decorrelation assumptions, can admit intermediate-scale plateaus that are time-independent.
+By absorbing the time-integrated source into a redefined, history-dependent density, we obtained a source-free conservation identity by construction and Saffman-type correlation integrals, which, under standard flux-decorrelation assumptions, can admit intermediate-scale plateaus that are approximately time independent.
 The source-compensated quantity is an exact reformulation by construction; the physically relevant question is whether intermediate-scale plateaus emerge empirically under localization assumptions.
-Once an approximately conserved plateau exists, it can play an analogous role as the Hosking/Saffman magnetic helicity integral plays in MHD decay theory.
-In the globally nonhelical case, the first kinetic Saffman integral constrains the coupled evolution of magnetic field amplitude and outer-scale under approximate single-scale self-similarity.
-In our 2D3V setting, invariance of the kinetic integral is consistent with the familiar nonhelical scaling $BL \sim \text{const}$, and our simulations show behavior compatible with this scaling over the measured sub-ion interval.
+Once an approximately conserved plateau exists, it can play an analogous role as the Saffman magnetic-helicity integral plays in MHD decay theory.
+In the globally nonhelical case, the first kinetic Saffman integral constrains the coupled evolution of magnetic field amplitude and outer scale under approximate single-scale self-similarity.
+In our 2D3V setting, invariance of the kinetic integral is consistent with the familiar nonhelical scaling $BL \sim \text{const}$, and our simulations show behavior compatible with this scaling over the measured subion interval.
 Within this framework, reconnection enters explicitly through the time-history term, so one can formulate decay constraints that remain informative across the kinetic interval when a plateau is observed.
+The interpretation of the source-compensated quantity depends on the chosen reference interval.
+When the reference time is tied to a particular short subion interaction, it provides an event-local balance diagnostic; when applied over the broader kinetic interval, it should instead be understood as a cumulative quantity whose usefulness is assessed through the observed plateau behavior of its correlation integral.